esrf-bliss/Lima/docs/plugin/index.rst

 ::

-   source deactivate
+   conda deactivate
-   source activate lima
+   conda activate lima

 Finally, install the ``lima-core`` package (and dependencies) with `Conda`: